Saudi women directors bring empowerment message to Venice

 Ameen’s “Scales”, which screened out of competition, focuses on a young girl surviving against superstitious villagers who believe she is a curse.

-Both directors hope their films will convey a message of empowerment at a time when Saudi Arabia has been easing male guardianship rules that have long been criticized abroad.
+Both directors hope their films will convey a message of empowerment at a time when Saudi Arabia has been easing male guardianship rules that have long been criticised abroad.

 “Showing a lead female character, it is indirectly empowering women,” Mansour told Reuters.